rostools/prodigenr/inst/templates/README.md

 For more detail on using this project workflow, see [prodigenr](https://lwjohnst86.github.io/prodigenr).

+To install all the packages necessary for this project (only if `usethis::use_package("packagename")` has been used often), run this command while in the project:

+    devtools::install_dev_deps()

 # General folder details

 The project directory is generally structured with the following folders: